The Wait is Over...

 These East Coast natives are easily the standout band and their special blend of power + Metal should help them rise above all the “wanna-be’s” out there on the club circuit these days.

-*check out this relic for some band history.
+*check out this short relic for some band history:

-OK, let’s dig in a little bit deeper and see what makes this band tic as Curt King has a chat with front man Brad Divens to get the run down of their struggle to the top.
+OK, let’s dig in a little bit deeper and see what makes this band tic as Kinger has an in-depth chat with front man Brad Divens and gets the run down of their struggle to the top.

 Brad Divens: “We’ve been together for five years as we are now.
 Terry and Shannon started the band a long, long time ago when they were in high school.
 It’s basically been like this for the last five years.
 It’s been rough at times.
 Not really rough as far as sticking together, but with just all the financial problems and playing constantly with all the ups and downs.”